-PnB Rock has had a difficult past, which he never shies away from talking about, in his songs.
-Most of his songs are autobiographical in nature, and he says that he is here just because of his past and he would not change a thing even if he could.
+PnB Rock had a difficult past, which he never shied away from talking about, in his songs.
+Most of his songs were autobiographical in nature, and he used to say that he is here just because of his past and he would not change a thing even if he could.

-Rock has four siblings, including an autistic younger brother, and one that died in a gang feud, a few years back.
-He frequently donates money for autism research and other social deeds.
+Rock had four siblings, including an autistic younger brother, and one that died in a gang feud.
+He frequently donated money for autism research and other social deeds.

-Rock likes to keep his relationships secret, but it is assumed that he started a romantic relationship with a girl when he was 15 years of age.
-They broke up in 2009, when he was sent to jail, but he admits through his song lyrics that he has never been in love ever since.
+Rock liked to keep his relationships secret, but it is assumed that he started a romantic relationship with a girl when he was fifteen.
+They broke up in 2009, when he was sent to jail.

-However, he did have a few relationships, and one of them ended with him having a daughter, Milan, who was born in October, 2013.
+Thereafter, he did have a few relationships, and one of them ended with him having a daughter, Milan, who was born in October, 2013.
 He welcomed his second daughter, Xuri, with his girlfriend Stephanie Sibounheuang in 2020.
 In early 2022, they broke up.

 PnB Rock died on September 12, 2022, at the age of 30, when he was fatally shot during an attempted robbery at ‘Roscoe's House of Chicken 'N Waffles’ at Los Angeles